What is a 501(c)(8) Nonprofit, and How Do You Start One?

 • Operate under a lodge system

-• Provide the payment of life, sick, accident, or other benefits to members
+• Provide life, sick, and/or accident insurance or other benefits to members

 The IRS defines a lodge system as a group with a primary parent organization and several smaller groups underneath.
 Each group is self-governed, but the organization must include the same membership tiers and follow the same membership standards, rights, and privileges written down in the organization’s bylaws.